MadLittleMods/gulp-css-spriter/README.md

  	 - `spritesmithOptions`: object - Any option you pass in here, will be passed through to spritesmith.
 [See spritesmith options documenation](https://www.npmjs.com/package/spritesmith#-spritesmith-params-callback-)
  	 	 - Default: {}

+# What we emit

+`gulp-css-spriter` emits the transformed CSS with updated image references to the sprite sheet as a normal Gulp [vinyl file](https://www.npmjs.com/package/vinyl).

+We also attach the binary sprite sheet image in `chunk.spriteSheet` in case you want to consume it later down the pipe.

 # Meta info